questdb/documentation/documentation/introduction.md

 title: Introduction
 slug: /
 description:
   The official QuestDB documentation.
-Learn how to accelerate your time-series and capital markets use cases.
+Learn how to accelerate your time-series, capital markets, and heavy industry use cases.
+custom_edit_url: null
 ---

 import { Guides } from '../src/components/Guides'